-Pete Rogers enters his 16th season as head equipment manager of the Nashville Predators in 2013-14.
+Pete Rogers enters his 17th season as Head Equipment Manager of the Nashville Predators in 2014-15.
 He is responsible for the everyday equipment needs of all the players as well as coordinating transfer of equipment to and from road games.
 Rogers works with the NHL to ensure compliance with programs concerning equipment tracking, jersey authentication and on-ice exposure.
-In February 2014, he will serve as Team USA’s equipment manager for the 2014 Olympics in Sochi.

 Head Equipment Manager